shahidshah0101/html-sccs-stater-theme/README.md

 ### Basic Usage

-After downloading, simply edit the HTML and CSS files included within the html-sccs-stater-theme folder.
+After downloading, simply edit the HTML and CSS/SCSS files

 ## About